Thirty-first Dynasty of Egypt: Second Egyptian Campaign

-In 343 BC, Artaxerxes, in addition to his 330,000 Persians, had now a force of 14,000 Greeks furnished by the Greek cities of Asia Minor: 4,000 under Mentor, consisting of the troops which he had brought to the aid of Tennes from Egypt; 3,000 sent by Argos; and 1000 from Thebes.
+In 343 BC, Artaxerxes, in addition to his 330,000 Persians, had now a force of 8,000 Greeks furnished by the Greek cities of Asia Minor: 4,000 under Mentor, consisting of the troops which he had brought to the aid of Tennes from Egypt; 3,000 sent by Argos; and 1000 from Thebes.
 He divided these troops into three bodies, and placed at the head of each a Persian and a Greek.
 The Greek commanders were Lacrates of Thebes, Mentor of Rhodes and Nicostratus of Argos while the Persians were led by Rhossaces, Aristazanes, and Bagoas, the chief of the eunuchs.
 Nectanebo II resisted with an army of 100,000 of whom 20,000 were Greek mercenaries.
 Nectanebo II occupied the Nile and its various branches with his large navy.
 The character of the country, intersected by numerous canals, and full of strongly fortified towns, was in his favour and Nectanebo II might have been expected to offer a prolonged, if not even a successful, resistance.
-But he lacked good generals, and over-confident in his own powers of command, he found himself out-manoeuvered by the Greek mercenary generals.
-His forces were defeated by the combined Persian armies near Pelusium.
+But he lacked good generals, and over-confident in his own powers of command, he found himself out-manoeuvered and defeated by the combined Persian armies near Pelusium.

 After his defeat, Nectanebo hastily fled to Memphis, leaving the fortified towns to be defended by their garrisons.
 These garrisons consisted of partly Greek and partly Egyptian troops, between whom jealousies and suspicions were easily sown by the Persian leaders.
 As a result, the Persians were able to rapidly defeat numerous towns across Lower Egypt and were advancing upon Memphis when Nectanebo decided to quit the country and flee southwards to Ethiopia.
 The Persian army then completely routed the Egyptians and occupied the Lower Delta of the Nile.
 Following Nectanebo's flight to Ethiopia, all of Egypt submitted to Artaxerxes.
 The Jews in Egypt were sent either to Babylon or to the south coast of the Caspian Sea, the same location where the Jews of Phoenicia had earlier been sent.

 After this victory over the Egyptians, Artaxerxes had the city walls destroyed, started a reign of terror, and set about looting all the temples.
 Persia gained a significant amount of wealth from this looting.
 Artaxerxes also imposed high taxes and attempted to weaken Egypt enough that it could never revolt against Persia again.
 During the 10 years that Persia controlled Egypt, believers in the native religion were persecuted and sacred books were stolen.
 Before he returned to Persia, he appointed Pherendares as satrap of Egypt.
 With the wealth gained from his reconquest of Egypt, Artaxerxes was able to amply reward his mercenaries.
 He then returned to his capital, having successfully completed his invasion and occupation of Egypt.